 About the Migration Process: An overview of the major steps involved in a migration.

-Migration Examples: End-to-end examples that show the before (Mule 3) and after (Mule 4) syntax used for Mule apps.
+Migration Example: End-to-end example that shows the before (Mule 3) and after (Mule 4) syntax used for Mule apps.

 More in-depth migration details: